CAIDA/catalog-data/sources/solution/how_to_annotate_an_ark_traceroute_with_hostnames/Readme.md

 Support only single IP:
 ~~~
-    # it should only return a single IP for each hop, if a hop has multiple
-    # IPs it should put in a None value
+# If a hop has multiple IPs, it should put in a None value
-    # If there are multiple IPs return the first one
 ips, hostnames = parse_trace(trace,single_IP=True)

 # Return format
-ips == ["10.1.2.3", None, "10.0.0.1"]
+ips == ["10.1.2.3", None, None]
 hostnames: ["www.caida.org", None, None]
 ~~~